rgdiascardoso/github-actions-manual-trigger/README.md

   test:
     runs-on: ubuntu-latest
     steps:
+    - name: foo
-    - run: echo ${{ github.event.client_payload.foo }}
+      run: echo ${{ github.event.client_payload.foo }}
 ```

 Such workflow can be triggered by a POST request to the GitHub API, with Basic Authorization with GitHub username and password.
+The request body should include the "event_type" matching the one defined in the workflow, and an optional "client_payload".

 ```
 POST https://api.github.com/repos/:owner/:repo/dispatches